Ashawn0/itc-beautician-training/README.md

 ## 📦 Build & Deployment

-To create a production build:
+To create a production build optimized for performance:

 ```bash
 npm run build